JSilvestrini/Elden-Ring-NN/comming_soon.md

     - TODO: Punish for Bad or non-optimal flask use
         - Track flask number (get max during init or restart call)
     - TODO: Adjust rewards for the following 3 training modes
+    - TODO: Reward for time alive rather than punish, gradually increase as boss health decreases

 - TODO: One-Hit Kill Mode
     - Model will die if hit to ensure defensive play